SounakPal212/List_Maker/README.md

 # List_Maker
-Basically a webpage to make lists using django
+Basically a webpage to make lists
+Was made using django